gonglini/Spot-Mircro-Quadruped-Project-with-ROS/README.md

 ##### Software Checkout and Setup:

 This repo should be checked out to a catkin workspace on the raspberry pi so the directory structure appears as below.
 If not already available, a catkin workspace can be created or transitioned from a catkin make workspace using catkin tools ([or if using stock ROS tools, see tutorial pages for creating a catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)).
-If you don't have the pi connected to the internet you could use the catkin commands to create the workspace on another conputer, then copy the files to a RPi over wifi via scp.
+If you don't have the pi connected to the internet you could use the catkin commands to create the workspace on another conputer, then copy the files to a Json over wifi via scp.
 For example: `scp spotMicro/* ubuntu@10.42.0.1:~/catkin_ws/src/`.

 ```
 catkin_ws/